Diversity & Inclusion

 - Implement best practices in faculty search committees, holistic graduate admissions practices and post-doctoral researcher recruitment, as well as promotion and tenure committees to minimize the negative effects of implicit bias (Faculty recruitment guidelines and UD ADVANCE resources).

-- When developing broader impacts for proposals to the National Science Foundation, collaborate with one of the COE diversity working groups.
+- When developing broader impacts for proposals to the National Science Foundation, collaborate with your Departmental DEI representative and/or the College Chief Diversity Advocate.

 - Keep in mind the importance of diversity when nominating colleagues for awards, identifying speakers for conference presentations, and planning seminar series.